0xStarlight/HTB-Invite-Code-Generator/README.md

 # HTB Invite code Generator
 Unlimited invite codes for Hack The Box

+## Working
+* This is basically a web crawler which will send `n` post request to HTB Using the User-Agent header which will be loaded as a json format and then the result will scrape the Invite code i.e which is in base64.
+The those codes will be decoded to plain text and displayed

 ## Requirements
 * Python 3.X

 ## Note
 * for the program to run successfully open the CMD/Terminal and type the following command `pip install -r requirements.txt`

 ## Author